IPQA: A Benchmark for Core Intent Identification in Personalized Question Answering: Experiments

-\smallsection{No Personalization} Core intent identification in \pqa requires user context to understand individual intent priorities.
-To establish baseline performance without personalization, the model receives only the current question, generating intents based solely on question.
-This configuration measures core intent identification capabilities in the absence of user-specific information.
+\textbf{\nopers.} Core intent identification in \pqa requires user context to understand individual intent priorities.
+To establish baseline performance without personalization, the model receives only $q$ without $P_u$, generating intents based solely on the question.
+This configuration measures core intent identification capabilities in the absence of user-specific context.

-\smallsection{Random User Profile} User profiles may contain generic patterns or domain-specific information that could improve performance regardless of user-specific personalization.
-To isolate the effect of user-specific patterns, the model receives profiles from randomly sampled users rather than the target user.
+\textbf{\ranicl.} Profiles may contain generic patterns or domain-specific information that could improve performance regardless of user-specific personalization.
+To isolate the effect of user-specific patterns, the model receives $(q_i, s_i)$ pairs randomly selected from a random $P$ as in-context examples.
 This configuration verifies whether observed performance gains stem from genuine personalization rather than generic historical information.

-\smallsection{User Profile (Raw)} Core intent identification performance may improve when models access user-specific historical patterns that reveal individual preferences and intent priorities.
-To test this hypothesis, the model receives relevant items from the target user's profile, retrieved based on semantic similarity between the current question and past source data in the profile.
-Retrieved profile items provide complete question-source data pairs, where source data includes narratives and selected answers, enabling personalized intent generation informed by user-specific historical patterns.
+\textbf{\rawrag.} Core intent identification performance may improve when models access user-specific historical patterns that reveal individual preferences and intent priorities.
+To test this hypothesis, the model receives $(q_i, s_i)$ pairs retrieved from $P_u$ based on semantic similarity between $q$ and $s_i$.
+This configuration tests whether models can capture user-specific historical patterns from past $s_i$ and leverage them for personalized intent generation on $q$.